 The RWI library is a reference library with approximately 27 study places and five computers.
 It also features a study room for conversation and discussion.

-The library also carries out, in collaboration with the Faculty of Law, training for students in how to best special and relevant databases related to human rights.
+The library is part of Lund University Libraries, which offer a wide range of systems and tools.
+The library also carries out, in collaboration with the Faculty of Law, training for students in how to best use special and relevant databases related to human rights.

 The library also fulfills a role as a national resource for human rights research and dissemination by sending interlibrary loans to libraries in Sweden and other Nordic countries and receiving questions from all over the country.